Auditing Student-AI Collaboration: A Case Study of Online Graduate CS Students: User Study Results

 \subsubsection{Writing and Revision Tasks}

-Writing- and revision-oriented tasks (T1: summarizing research articles; T4: revising writing for grammar and style; T9: drafting professional emails; T11: summarizing class notes or discussions; T12: giving feedback on draft writing) exhibit reason distributions that are strongly dominated by efficiency-related motivations.
-Across most tasks in this category, \emph{saving time} accounts for the largest proportion of selected reasons, typically exceeding half of all responses.
-This pattern reflects students’ perception of writing-related AI use as a form of pragmatic assistance that reduces routine effort rather than fundamentally reshaping the intellectual substance of the task.
-In addition, \emph{improving output quality} constitutes a substantial secondary share, particularly for revision-focused tasks such as T4 and T12, where AI is viewed as effective in enhancing clarity, grammatical correctness, and surface-level polish.
+Writing- and revision-oriented tasks (T1, T4, T9, T11, T12) are strongly dominated by efficiency-related motivations.
+Across this category, \emph{saving time} accounts for the largest share of responses, often exceeding half.
+Students primarily view AI as pragmatic assistance that reduces routine effort rather than reshapes intellectual substance. \emph{Improving output quality} is a substantial secondary reason, particularly for revision tasks (T4, T12), where AI enhances clarity and surface-level correctness.

-The combination of these motivations suggests that students conceptualize AI as a tool that complements existing writing practices rather than replaces them.
-Tasks in this category generally involve outputs that are readily inspectable, editable, and attributable to the student, which may further lower perceived barriers to AI adoption.
-As a result, students appear comfortable leveraging AI to accelerate drafting or refinement while retaining ultimate control over content and intent.
+These patterns suggest that students see AI as complementing—not replacing—their writing.
+Because outputs are inspectable and editable, barriers to adoption are low, and students retain control over content and intent.

-Concern distributions for writing and revision tasks are comparatively benign.
-For several activities (e.g., T9 and T11), \emph{None} represents the largest proportion of reported concerns, indicating that many students perceive little risk in using AI for these purposes.
-When concerns do arise, they are most frequently associated with \emph{inaccurate information}, which consistently outweighs concerns related to reduced critical thinking or plagiarism.
-This suggests that students’ primary vigilance lies in factual correctness rather than in broader ethical or cognitive implications.
-Taken together, these patterns indicate a relatively high level of trust in AI-assisted writing support, conditioned on students’ ability to verify and revise outputs as needed.
+Concerns are comparatively limited.
+For several tasks (e.g., T9, T11), \emph{None} is the most common response.
+When concerns arise, they focus mainly on \emph{inaccurate information}, outweighing worries about plagiarism or reduced critical thinking.
+Overall, trust in AI writing support appears conditional on students’ ability to verify outputs.